The Hafod Project

 Residents: the former estate cottages and lodges are now private homes, set within the landscape.

-The Hafod Partnership maintains close links with Pentir Pumlumon, the rural regeneration and tourism group for the local area.
+The Hafod Partnership has maintained close links with Pentir Pumlumon, the rural regeneration and tourism group for the local area.
 In 2005 they successfully applied for funding from the European Union's Interreg IIIA scheme, in conjunction with Castlecomer in Co.
 Kilkenny, Rep. of Ireland.

 Hafod Conservation Partnership supported by: